The Detailed History of the Akashic Records

 It was the American psychic Edgar Cayce who truly brought the Akashic Records into the public consciousness in the 20th century.
 Cayce had the remarkable ability to enter a deep trance state, from which he claimed he could access the Akashic Records.
 From this state, he would deliver "readings" for individuals, revealing details about their past lives, current health conditions, and soul's purpose.

 Cayce's thousands of documented readings provided a vast and practical body of work that demonstrated the potential of the Records for personal healing and spiritual growth.
-He moved the concept from an abstract philosophical idea to a tangible tool for self-discovery, and his work remains a cornerstone of Akashic studies today.
-You can learn more about related terms in our glossary.
+He moved the concept from an abstract philosophical idea to a tangible tool for self-discovery.
+His work showed that the Records could be used to understand soul contracts and the deeper reasons behind our current life circumstances.